Society is right to be obsessed with the sacrament of confession.

 The Holy Father knows the potential for good (and bad) that exists in new media technology.
 Technology can go a long way in distracting us from keeping our eyes on Christ.
 But the latest technology has always been used by the Church to point the way to Christ.

 For instance, in this issue on page B1, the Register features a clip-out guide to the Rosary using images from The Passion of the Christ.
-On NCRegister.com, you can download a free “How and Why to Go to Confession.”
+On NCRegister.com, you can download a free resource, “How and Why to Go to Confession.”
 Just go to our website, click on “Resources” and then “How to Be a Catholic Guides.”
 EWTN has helpful books on confession at EWTNReligiousCatalogue.com.